elias89/elias89/README.md

 ### Hi there 👋

-I started working in software when I was 16 years old, an age in which you don't suppose to work since it's also illegal but I found my way to join a local publicity studio from a member of a friend's family, at the same time I was studying in high school.
-I created their website and then started designing their client's corporate websites, of course the clients never knew the person behind was me with 16 years old.
-It was funny and productive since I could focus on doing things without having to interact with clients since at that time I didn't even knew how to do it.
-On those days I learnt Front-end, Back-end and the basics of server configurations since I got to do everything, also the UI design.
+I started working in the software industry when I was 16 years old, an age at which you don't suppose to work since it's also illegal but I found my way to join a local publicity studio from a member of a friend's family, at the same time I was studying in high school.
+I created their website and then started designing their client's corporate websites, of course, the clients never knew the person behind it was me at 16 years old.
+It was funny and productive since I could focus on doing things without having to interact with clients since at that time obviously, I didn't even know how to do it.
+In those days I learned Front-end, Back-end, and the basics of server configurations since I got to do everything, also the UI design.

-I’m a Software designer mostly focused on Front-end technologies like Angular and Svelte, Back-end with Node, Python and MySql.
-Currently working at _Perficient_ and a few personal projects.
-Before that I worked for _Envada_ and _Globant_.
+I’m a Software designer mostly focused on Front-end technologies like Angular and Svelte, Back-end with Node, Python, and MySql.
+Currently working in _FundRE_ and a few personal projects.
+Before that, I worked for _Perficient_, _Envada_, and _Globant_.
 10+ years of experience in software development.

 Some tech information about me:
 ```
- ~/Projects/personal/elias89 ············································································ Oct 22, 2021 - 19:30:00
+ ~/Projects/personal/elias89 ················································· Oct 22, 2021 - 19:30:00
 ❯ tree
 .
 ├── Front-end